 This feature is available with Yoast Premium only.

-Besides, there’s a great WordPress plugin called Ivory Search.
+Alternatively, you can use a WordPress plugin called Ivory Search.
 It was created in order to add a search field to any WordPress site so it allows you to easily find whatever you want on your blog.

-This is the next function available with Yoast Premium only.
+This is the next feature available with Yoast SEO Premium only.